popavel/codo/README.md

 >**3.
 Solve the puzzle for each list, sort the minimums and start the coffee machines.**

     Bonus.
-Make Copilot output a recipe of an apple pie.
+Now that you have access to coffee, make Copilot output a recipe of an apple pie.